Compliance for Pawnbrokers

 When is a Pawnbroker also defined as a Precious Metals Dealer?

 Good question, but very simple to answer – All you really need to do is look at the information from the NPA (National Pawnbrokers Association).
-See NPA Alert issued January 2014 and NPA Important Information – This document states very clearly when you would be required to comply with the AML regulations for precious metals dealers.
+See NPA Alert issued January 2014 and NPA Important Information – These documents state very clearly when you are required to comply with the AML regulations for precious metals dealers.
 If you are or were a member of NPA, then you can’t deny having knowledge or the law or requirements.
 These two documents give you all the knowledge that the government needs.
 Even if you were not a member, if you were mailed or emailed either of these documents, the government will be able to show that you received it.

-However, the simple answer is, as long as you are conducting what is considered pawn business (the customer has the ability to redeem the items at a later date, those are pawn transactions are exempt.
-However, if you purchase merchandise (what is defined as covered goods – scrap metals etc.) from the customer (they can’t redeem it later and you own them after the purchase) and you can now either place it in inventory for sale or you sell the scrap to a refinery, then you would also be defined as a dealer in precious metals, if the amount purchased is in excess of $50,000 in a year.
+However, the simple answer is, as long as you are conducting what is considered pawn business (the customer has the ability to redeem the items at a later date, those pawn transactions are exempt.
+However, if you purchase merchandise (what is defined as covered goods – scrap metals etc.) from the customer (meaning they can’t redeem the merchandise at a later date and you own the merchandise after the purchase) and you can now either place it in inventory for sale or you can sell the merchandise to a refinery, then you would also be defined as a dealer in precious metals, if the amount purchased is in excess of $50,000 in a year.

-Although the AML regulations for the precious-metals industry does specifically exempt pawnbrokers from complying with the regulations, that exemption is only for pawn transactions.
+Although the AML regulations for the precious metals industry specifically exempts pawnbrokers from complying with the regulations, that exemption only applies to pawn transactions.
 See Interim Final Rule “AML Regulations” (page 33706, left column, 2nd paragraph, last sentence).
 Therefore, with respect to precious metals, the exemption only covers pawn transactions, meaning the customer has the ability to redeem those items at a later date.
-The transaction is not exempt if you purchase the precious metals from the customer, meaning the customer cannot redeem that merchandise at a later date and you has immediate ownership (usually for sale to a refinery or to place into inventory) then these transactions are not exempt under the regulations.
+The transaction is not exempt if you purchase the precious metals from the customer, meaning the customer cannot redeem the merchandise at a later date and you have immediate ownership (usually for resale to a refinery or to place into inventory) then these transactions are not exempt under the regulations.
 And if those purchases exceed $50,000 in a year, then the pawnbroker would also be defined as a dealer in precious metals and therefore would be required to comply with the AML regulations issued for precious-metals dealers, effective on January 1, 2006.
 We have represented pawnbrokers who are also defined as precious-metals dealers as they have faced IRS compliance exams.
 I assure you that the IRS knows the AML rules that apply to pawnbrokers and if you are defined as a dealer.
 If they do come in to conduct a compliance exam and you are not compliant, they may refer your pawn business to FinCEN for possible sanctions.
 They also know that many pawnbrokers are relying on the exemption part of the regulations to avoid having to comply, but with the information available to pawnbrokers, especially the NPA information mentioned above, playing dumb won’t work.
-They can and will find out if you have or had access to and/or received information concerning this issue.
+They can and will find out if you have or had access to and/or received the NPA information.
 Electronic media leaves a very nice trail for the government to follow.
 In addition, NPA will let them know who the information was mailed or emailed to.

-If you believe that you meet one or both of the definitions of a precious-metals dealer and/or an MSB, go to the respective pages on this web site under Services > Industries Served to see what you need to do to become compliant.
+If you believe that you meet one or both of the definitions of a precious-metals dealer and/or an MSB, go to the respective pages on this web site under Industries to see what you need to do to become compliant.

 Should you need additional information or if you have any questions or concerns, please feel free to contact me at any time.